TigistAbate/TigistA-Data/Python/README.md

 # Python Projects

 ## Student Marks Data Analysis and Visualisation
+This project demonstrates how Python can be used to analyse and visualise student performance data.
+Using a dataset containing student marks, I performed exploratory data analysis (EDA), generated descriptive statistics, and created a range of visualisations to identify trends and compare student performance across classes and genders
 # What I Did

-During this project I:

 - Imported the dataset into Google Colab.
-- Loaded the data into a Pandas DataFrame.
+- Loaded the data using Pandas.
 - Explored the dataset to understand its structure.
-- Checked the data for missing values.
+- Checked for missing values and verified data quality.
 - Generated descriptive statistics.
-- Created multiple visualisations using Matplotlib and Seaborn.
+- Created visualisations using Matplotlib and Seaborn.
-- Compared student marks across different classes.
+- Compared student performance across different classes.
 - Analysed marks by gender.
-- Interpreted the results of each visualisation.
+- Interpreted the findings from each visualisation.

----

 # Visualisations Created
 I used the student.csv dataset to create various charts with Matplotlib and Seaborn, illustrating mark distributions, class sizes, and student performance by gender.